 Students who withdraw from the University or from a particular course in which they are enrolled may be eligible to receive a refund.
-Students must notify the Registrar's Office of their intention to withdraw and process an official withdrawal form.
-Refunds will be based on the date of actual notification rather than course participation or attendance.
+Students must notify the Graduate Office of their intention to withdraw and process an official withdrawal form.
+Refunds will be based on the student's last date of participation or attendance.

-If courses are dropped, the following schedule of tuition refunds applies:
+If courses are dropped or withdrawn, the following schedule of tuition refunds applies:

-- During the first week of the course 100% refund on basis of registered hours; - During the second week of the course 75% refund; - During the third week of the course 50% refund; - After the third week of the course no refund; - If for disciplinary reasons no refund;
+- Dropped before or during the first week of the course 100% refund - Withdrawn during the second week of the course 75% refund - Withdrawn during the third week of the course 50% refund - Withdrawn during the fourth week of the course no refund - After the fourth week of the course no withdrawal or refund - If for disciplinary reasons no refund